Electroextraction

-See Patented via Nth Cycle for metal electro-extraction process.

 Electroextraction (EE) is a sample enrichment technique that focuses charged analytes from a large volume of one phase into a small volume of aqueous phase through the application of an electric current.
 The technique was originally developed as a separation technique for chemical engineering, but has since been coupled to capillary electrophoresis and liquid chromatography–mass spectrometry as a means of improving limits of detection, analysis time, and selectivity.
 The use of EE-CE has made capillary electrophoresis more applicable to use in the pharmaceutical industry.

 Nomenclature

 The term electroextraction is used to describe multiple processes.
 In this article, electroextraction describes the extraction of charged particles through a liquid phase barrier.
 The term can be used to describe electrowinning, which is the extraction of metals from their compounds via electrochemical processes.
 Electroextraction also describes a process of permeating bioproducts from a cell membrane using an electric field.